-To begin with, a wavelength is defined as the distance between the maximum displacement of amplitude from equilibrium.
-To put it in more simple terms, it is the space generated in a periodic wave—the distance over which the wave’s shape is repeated.
+A wavelength is defined as the distance between the maximum displacement of amplitude from equilibrium.
+It is the space generated in a periodic wave—the distance over which the wave’s shape is repeated.
 It is usually measured or determined by taking the distance between corresponding points of the same phase or different spatial wave patterns.

 Following is the table with different units of wavelength:

 |SI unit of wavelength||metre (m)|

 SI Unit of Wavelength